 Traditional models depicting burdens of proof show the different levels of proof as a staircase, with higher steps corresponding to increased level of proof.
 We believe the burdens of proof should be thought of more like a pyramid, which reflects the fact that as the burden of proof increases, the number of cases that meet that burden decreases.

 We have all seen too many cases where an innocent person was wrongfully accused and sentenced to life behind bars for something they did not do.
 We all have to do our part to make sure this never happens again.
 The defense must hold the prosecution to its burden by challenging evidence and testing the prosecution’s case to ensure that innocent people are not convicted.
-In turn, jurors must honor their oaths to base their decisions on the law and to hold the prosecution to its burden to prove its case beyond a reasonable doubt if the jury is to return a guilty verdict.
+In turn, jurors must honor their oaths to base their decisions on the law and to hold the prosecution to its burden to prove its case beyond a reasonable doubt.